Cosmic Ray Magnetohydrodynamics: A New Two-Moment Framework with Numerical Implementation: Introduction

 Due to their low number densities and relativistic speeds, GeV CRs are nearly collisionless particles, minimally interacting with the background ions, atoms, and electrons.
 Instead, they exchange energy and momentum efficiently with the thermal plasmas through resonant scattering by small-scale electromagnetic fluctuations, whose wavelengths are comparable to the CR gyro-radii \citep{Ruszkowski23}.
 Origins of such magnetic fluctuations include cascade of large-scale MHD turbulence and MHD waves driven by plasma instabilities.
 While high-energy CRs $(\gtrsim 100{\rm GeV})$ are largely confined by external turbulence \citep[e.g.,][]{Chandran2000,Yan2011}, lower-energy CRs—most relevant to ISM dynamics and chemistry—are primarily scattered by MHD waves generated by CRs themselves via gyro-resonant instabilities \citep[thus called ``self-confinement", e.g.,][]{Kulsrud1969,Wentzel1974}, since the external turbulence cascades to very low amplitudes at the small resonant scales of low-energy CRs \citep{Blasi2012,Evoli18}.
-In the self-confinement scenario, the most widely studied and often dominant gyro-resonant instability is the cosmic-ray streaming instability (CRSI): large-scale CR pressure gradients drive collective CR bulk motion (i.e., streaming) in the direction $- \vec{b} \vec{b}\cdot\nabla P_{\rm cr}$, which excites Alfv\'en waves when the drift velocity exceeds $v_A$.
+In the self-confinement scenario, the most widely studied and often dominant gyro-resonant instability is the CR streaming instability (CRSI): large-scale CR pressure gradients drive collective CR bulk motion (i.e., streaming) in the direction $- \vec{b} \vec{b}\cdot\nabla P_{\rm cr}$, which excites Alfv\'en waves when the drift velocity exceeds $v_A$.
 Within the reference frame of waves, the CRs are resonantly scattered towards isotropy, effectively locking their bulk flow to the local Alfv\'en speed if the wave amplitude (as limited by damping) is sufficiently high.
-By scattering CRs and damping via interactions with the background plasma, MHD waves facilitate energy and momentum transfer between CRs and the MHD gas.
-Growth and saturation of CRSI, including wave damping, has been extensively studied via MHD-PIC simulations \citep{Bai2019,Bai2022,Plotnikov2021,Bambic_2021}
+By scattering CRs and damping with the background plasma, MHD waves facilitate energy and momentum transfer between CRs and the MHD gas.
+MHD-PIC simulations have extensively investigated the growth of CRSI, the role of wave damping, and the resulting saturation of the instability \citep{Bai2019,Bai2022,Plotnikov2021,Bambic_2021,Lemmerz2024}.